What is the difference between Aida, Evenweave (Lugana) & Linen?

 If you stitch the cross ‘over two threads’ you are skipping a hole so you cross two threads and then stitch into the next hole.
 The effect of this is that if you are using 28 count fabric & stitching over two threads, then the final design size is going to end up the same as if you were using 14 count fabric.
 This is because 14 is half of 28.
 I will explain this further in a future blog.

 Linen fabric has been made from flax for centuries and it use to be very common in clothing and furnishings.
 Now-days it is used more exclusively and is seen as something special.
-It has an uneven natural look with some threads being thicker than others.
+It has an uneven natural look with some threads being thicker than others and that is it’s charm.

-This look can really enhance a stitched design especially if some of the fabric is left unstitched around the design so that the fabric thread pattern can be seen.
+This look can really enhance a stitched design especially if some of the fabric is left unstitched around the design so that the fabric threads can be seen.
 Like Evenweave it is often cross stitched over two threads but again, check your pattern’s instructions.